NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 HTTP REST server instances (:code:`cudaq-qpud`).

 For instance, on a machine with 8 NVIDIA GPUs, one may wish to partition those GPUs into 4 virtual QPU instances, each manages 2 GPUs.
+To do so, first launch a :code:`cudaq-qpud` server for each virtual QPU:

 .. code-block:: console